 Fortunately, by using the advice provided below, you may quickly avoid a cockroach infestation.

 Cleaning and disinfecting your home thoroughly is the first and most crucial step in preventing cockroaches.
 This entails maintaining a clean and orderly home at all times, in addition to cleaning up after meals and snacks.
 Make sure to wipe off the floors, stoves, and countertops in your kitchen and dining area after each use.

 Cockroaches are drawn to food and leftovers, so leaving them outside invites these troublesome insects inside.
 Don’t leave leftover food on counters overnight; instead, store it safely in plastic containers.

-Try to cover your food properly and don’t let dirty dishes pile up in the sink.
-Fruits and vegetables should also be stored properly as they will attract cockroaches and other insects as soon as they start to rot.
+Try to carefully cover your food, and avoid letting dirty dishes amass in the sink.
+Also, fruits and vegetables should be properly stored since once they begin to degrade, they will draw cockroaches and other insects.

 Make Sure to Dispose of Garbage Daily